Henri Matisse (French, 1869 – 1954), Young Sailor II, 1906, oil on canvas. Metropolitan Museum of Art.

 Fauvism and German Expressionism

-Fauvism and German Expressionism were the first modern movements in art to develop in the 20th Century.
+This week, you will read about Fauvism and next week, about German Expressionism.
+These were the first modern movements in art to develop in the 20th Century.
 Both movements use abstraction and build upon the developments of the Post-Impressionists in form and content.

 While Fauvism is largely considered a ‘formalist’ movement, the German Expressionists use formal characteristics in increasingly ‘expressionistic’ ways with their choice of subject matter providing commentary on contemporary society through which we can utilize a historical approach and a Marxist and/or a psychological approach to understand the meaning of the artworks.

-Review the terms and concepts material from week #1 to re-visit a discussion of formal characteristics and the methodologies information as needed.
+Review the terms and concepts material from week #1 to review the information related to formal characteristics, the meaning of expressionistic, and the methodologies information.

 Henri Matisse and Andre Derain were two of the leading painters associated with the style known as Fauvism with their work showing the abstract direction in modern art that grew out of Impressionism and Post-Impressionism at the beginning of the twentieth century.
 While the subject matter they preferred – landscapes, still-lives and portraits – was conventional, their style was anything but traditional as they explored the use of bold, arbitrary colors and crudely simplified forms with the name Fauvism, meaning ‘wild beasts,’ given to them as a criticism for their unorthodox treatment of form and color when their work was exhibited in 1905.